manuel-klocek/DBTester/README.md

 ## 24.08.2022

+### Spring Application Context
+The Spring Application Context is contains beans.
+Beans are instances of Java Classes.
+For example, Spring finds classes annotated with @Service on startup.
+This is called ComponentScan and is enabled by the @ComponentScan annotation (included in @SpringBootApplication).
+In this case every service is instantiated once (Singleton) given that Spring can find the required constructor parameters in the application context.
+There are other beans that do configuration.
+For example, they come with spring boot starters which can be included as a maven dependency (we have some in this project).

 ### gitignore
 If you use git put a .gitignore file next to he .git folder.
 Files starting with a dot are hidden in Unix (macOS is Unix-like).